ChijiokeOkorji/checkout-v4-guide/README.md

 # Checkout v4 Guide

 This is a guide to utilizing a custom Flutterwave v4 checkout that I built to enhance the payment experience.
-The checkout was my attempt at answering the question of what a fully customizable checkout might look like, and utilizes [Flutterwave's v4 developer APIs](https://developer.flutterwave.com/v4/docs/introduction-1) to make "dummy payments".
+The application was my attempt at answering the question of what a fully customizable checkout might look like, and utilizes [Flutterwave's v4 developer APIs](https://developer.flutterwave.com/v4/docs/introduction-1) to make "dummy payments".

 This guide aims to explain the available features of the custom checkout, and the steps that can be taken to expeience the functionality first-hand.